lieberkind/codingstandards/readme.md

 </div>
 ```

-If lots of nested divs, add a comment that tells which div you close
+Also, if your HTML contains lots of nested elements, it can be really helpful for others if a comment is added about what element is closed.
 ```
             </div>
         </div>